anuragg-saxenaa/arrayindex-website-react/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📄 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 👥 Authors

-- ArrayIndex Team

-## 🙏 Acknowledgments
+## Acknowledgments

-- React Team
+- Design inspiration from modern web trends
+- Icons from Heroicons
+- Animations using CSS keyframes
-- Tailwind CSS Team
+- Glass-morphism effects using Tailwind CSS
-- All contributors and supporters